 Since then, my reading preferences have changed but only ever so slightly.
 I continue to adore horror in any form, be it books, comics, or films.
 Over the course of my adult life, I have also found myself pulled towards the Scandi noir (also Nordic noir) genre.
 It is thus no surprise that my favorite authors include Jo Nesbø, Søren Sveistrup, Edgar Allan Poe, and Stephen King, to name a few.

 Throughout school, I seemed to have a knack for the creative writing exercises.
 It, however, didn’t dawn on me to start writing my own stories before later in life.
-More precisely, it wasn’t until the end of last year (2022) that I thought to give writing an honest try.
-We all have to start somewhere, and this is just the beginning.
+More precisely, it wasn’t until October, 2022 that I thought to give writing an honest try.
+We all have to start somewhere.

 What’s next?
 Only time will tell.